JohnSnowLabs/spark-nlp/README.md

 ### Using the jar manually

-If for some reason you need to use the jar, you can download the jar from the project's website: http://nlp.johnsnowlabs.com/
+If for some reason you need to use the JAR, you can either download the Fat JARs provided here or download it from [Maven Central](https://mvnrepository.com/artifact/com.johnsnowlabs.nlp).

-From there you can use it in your project setting the `--classpath`

-To add jars to spark programs use the `--jars` option
+To add JARs to spark programs use the `--jars` option:

 ```sh
 spark-shell --jars spark-nlp.jar